 The answer “The one I feed“

-It was Daniel Goleman latest book written with the Dali Lama, A Force for Good.
+The book I just reread this in was by Daniel Goleman and the Dali Lama, A Force for Good.
 Highly reccommended for building compassion and depth of understanding.

 It was through Daniel Goleman that I first started ‘formally learning’ about Emotional Intelligence.
 After reading just one book I got hooked and ever since have been focused on developing Emotional Intelligence (and Social Intelligence) in my life and for others.